hucker/ten8t/docs/README.md

 Please pronounce the `t8` as `tee eight` (as in an early prototype for a [T-800](https://en.wikipedia.org/wiki/T-800_(character))) *NOT* `tate`.

+Why is your name `hucker`?
+It is a portmanteau of Chuck (my name) and hacker with the added benefit that is a derogatory name for someone who isn't very good at skiing.
+I'll call it a portmanthree.

 ## Why does this exist?

 This project is a piece of code that is useful to me, and it serves as non-trivial piece of code where I can experiment with more advanced features in Python that I don't get at my day job.
-Inspecting code, advanced yielding, strategy patterns, dynamic function creation, hook functions, mypy, using pypi.
+Inspecting code, advanced yielding, threading, strategy patterns, dynamic function creation, hook functions, decorators, mypy, pypi, tox, pytest, coverage and readthedocs.
+It's a useful, non-trivial test bed.

 ## TODO

-1. Improve threading
+1. Currently testing free threading.

 ## Latest changes